 - Press and hold on the message text and select Copy

 - Start a new message and paste the copied content without adding anything else

 You will receive a confirmation text from T-Mobile as they forward your message to the Security Center without sharing your details.

 Fight Spam Texts With DoNotPay

 DoNotPay prides itself on prioritizing consumer rights and security above all.
 For that reason, we developed a tool that can help you fight spam text messages with ease and convenience.

-Start by setting up your DoNotPay account in a web browser or download our iOS app.
+Start by setting up your DoNotPay account in a web browser.
 When you receive a dangerous text asking for your credit card information, log in to your account, and follow these steps to gain the upper hand against scammers: